RIO – Norway

 Since its modest beginnings, RIO has grown and matured to become a professional organization with 13 employees and many volunteers across Norway.
 The central activity of RIO is to influence politicians, bureaucrats and professionals to create better services aiming at, and the conditions for, the social reintegration of substance abusers.
 RIO has become a political reference in Norway.

-Addiction prevention and recovery, support to reintegration, meeting and exchange areas, research projects, advocacy initiatives
+Addiction prevention and recovery, support to reintegration, organization of community venues for meeting and exchanging, research projects, advocacy initiatives

 RIO at a Glance

 Collaborators (number of volunteers not communicated)

 - Participation in user committees and working and management groups in the addiction field,

 - Participation and advocacy within municipalities, hospitals, regional health authorities and ministries,

 - Participation and advocacy within various public/private projects and committees: user-oriented measures, guidelines, project planning, preparation of information manuals, etc.,

 - Training and teaching in the addiction field on a variety of topics: user participation, patient care, motivation and resistance, parental perspective, social housing, addiction and mental health, abstinence and harm reduction, addiction and criminality, etc.